 Anna Langdall has over twelve years of experience supporting creativity and social change locally and around the world, from teaching photography and literacy in Senegal to leading fundraising campaigns to support meditation for inner-city youth in New York City.
 Before joining The Art Effect in 2017, Anna led strategic partnerships and fundraising initiatives in museums, government institutions, and nonprofits with the core tenets of education, creativity, and social justice, including the David Lynch Foundation, The Contemporary Austin, Creative Action Institute, and the British Council.
 She holds a Bachelor’s degree in sociology and art history from Vassar College and a Master’s of Public Administration degree in nonprofit management from the Wagner School of Public Service at New York University.
 Equally happy wandering through an art museum or hiking mountain trails, Anna tries to maintain her creativity (and sanity!) through yoga, photography, baked goods, and weekend adventures in New York City and the Hudson Valley with her husband, baby boy, and energetic pup.

 Michelle Petrucci is a New York contemporary Ceramicist, Photographer, and Certified Art Educator.
 She teaches all over the Hudson Valley and has worked with many students of all ages, backgrounds, and experiences.
-She has worked for Mill Street Loft for many years, teaching enrichment programs, classes at Dutchess Arts Camp, Directed Project ABLE, and is currently the Program Manager at The Art Effect for the Empire After School Arts Programs.
+She has worked for The Art Effect for many years, teaching enrichment programs, classes at Dutchess Arts Camp, Directed Project ABLE, and is currently the Associate Director of Explore Programming.
 She has taught in public schools, private institutions and residences, community centers, and museums including the Metropolitan Museum of Art.
 She is an active member of the National Art Education Association, New York State Art Teachers Association, a Presenter, and a strong advocate for the arts.
 She studied at University of New York at New Paltz and was a former president of the NAEA Student Chapter.
 Michelle is enthusiastic about art-making and sharing the experience with others.
 She is confident this year will be a joyful experience for all those that participate in her programs and is excited to be working with our new and talented Empire staff!

 Sarah Timberlake Taylor has been teaching videography, animation and experimental film for over three years.
 She graduated from Bard College where she majored in Film Production.
 After college, Sarah worked for TMI Project, a Hudson Valley non-profit organization offering transformative memoir workshops culminating in performances, while also working behind the scenes on several one-woman theatrical shows.
 Sarah continues to work on her series Travel Loops, which are short looping films focused on the cyclical nature of recollections created by departures from our everyday life and routines.
 She loves to collaborate with other artists and enjoys lending a hand with any stage of production.
 Sarah often works with documentarian Kevin Schreck, assistant editing on his award-winning film Persistence of Vision and his upcoming TANGENT REALMS: The worlds of C.M.
 Kösemen.